astronomer/docs/learn/connections.md

 Any parameters that don't have specific fields in the connection form can be defined in the **Extra** field as a JSON dictionary.
 For example, you can add the `sslmode` or a client `sslkey` in the **Extra** field of your PostgreSQL connection.

 Starting in Airflow 2.2, you can test some connection types from the Airflow UI with the **Test** button.
-After running a connection test, a message appears on the top of the screen showing either a success confirmation or an error message.
+After running a connection test, a message shows either a success confirmation or an error message.
 When using the **Test** button, the connection to your external tool is made from the webserver component of Airflow.
 See also [Testing connections in the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#testing-connections).

 ## Define connections with environment variables